CLAUSE 1. Agreement and Acceptance to Terms and Conditions

 c.
 We strive to make the information on the Website as comprehensive and accurate as possible.
 The information on the Website is being offered “as is” without any guarantee and We exclude any liability for any use of the Website and the information provided on it.

 d.
 We strive to make the Website available without interruption.
 The Client acknowledges the availability of the Website and Client’s use of the Website including the servers upon which the Website is hosted, is on an “as is”, “as available” and “with all faults” basis, without any further representation, warranty or condition, express or implied, made on the part of MSTS Tolls.
-Client’s use of the Website is at the Client’s sole risk
+Client’s use of the Website is at the Client’s sole risk.

-7.9.
-Privacy Statement.
 The parties certify and hereby agree to comply with the following terms, conditions, and restrictions related to any Client data and any Personal Information (hereafter defined) contained therein or otherwise exchanged or transferred between the parties.
 Each party acknowledges and agrees that Client data shall be considered confidential information regardless of whether provided verbally, in written form, or otherwise.
-Each party further agrees that it shall not, without the prior written consent of the other, (i) sell Personal Information, (ii) retain, use, or disclose Personal Information for any purpose other than for the specific purpose of performing the Services specified in this Agreement, including retaining, using, or disclosing Personal Information for a commercial purpose other than providing the Services specified in the Agreement; or (iii) retain, use, or disclose Personal Information for any purpose outside the scope of this Agreement.
+Each party further agrees that it shall not, without the prior written consent of the other, (i) sell Personal Information, (ii) retain, use, or disclose Personal Information for any purpose other than for the specific purpose of performing the Services specified in this Agreement, including retaining, using, or disclosing Personal Information for a commercial purpose other than providing the Services specified in the Agreement; or (iii) retain, use, or disclose Personal Information for any purpose outside the Scope of this Agreement.
 Client shall ensure, for the duration of the Agreement, that any Client Data and any personal information provided to MSTS Tolls is accurate, reliable, and relevant to the MSTS Tolls program.
 Client represents that its collection and disclosure of Personal Information to MSTS Tolls, and MSTS Toll’s use of such Personal Information in connection with the Purchase Program, shall not violate, or infringe upon an individual’s data privacy rights afforded under, any applicable law, statute, or regulation.
-In the event that Client provides Personal Information to MSTS Tolls, Client acknowledges and agrees that MSTS Tolls shall, in addition to the terms and conditions set forth herein, collect, use, and disclose such Personal Information in accordance with its website Privacy Center, which may be amended from time to time and is accessible at mststolls.com and Client shall provide the Privacy Center, or a link thereto, to any individual whose Personal Information is provided to MSTS Tolls by Client.
+In the event that Client provides Personal Information to MSTS Tolls, Client acknowledges and agrees that MSTS Tolls shall, in addition to the terms and conditions set forth herein, collect, use, and disclose such Personal Information in accordance with its Website Privacy Center, which may be amended from time to time and is accessible at www.mststolls.com/privacy-center/and Client shall provide the Privacy Center, or a link thereto, to any individual whose Personal Information is provided to MSTS Tolls by Client.
 Client hereby authorizes and directs MSTS Tolls to disclose any Personal Information to any third party with whom MSTS Tolls has a business relationship that governs, or otherwise relates to, Client’s obligations, responsibilities, Services rendered, or benefits provided for, under MSTS Tolls, provided the third party does not sell the Personal Information.
-For purposes of this Section, the term “Personal Information” means any information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or identifying information, that is linked or linkable to a specific individual, and that is subject to, or otherwise afforded protection under, an applicable data protection law.
+For purposes of this Section, the term “Personal Information” means any information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or identifying information, that is linked or linkable to a specific individual, and that is subject to, or otherwise afforded protection under, an Applicable data protection law.

 CLAUSE 8.
-Data / Processing Data
+CLAUSE 8 – Data / Processing Data

 8.1.
 Upon Our first request, the Client is obliged to provide Us with the data related to and connected with the Client’s company that is important to the fulfilment of the Agreements.
 We treat all data referred to in this Clause confidentially, and retain it as required or allowed by law.